04 January 2021

 “O gude ale comes and gude ale goes; gude ale makes me sell my hose, sell my hose and pawn my shoons — Gude ale keeps my heart aboon!”
 O gude ale comes and gude ale goes

 The perfect remedy for a cold dark January night is a Burns Supper.
 This is especially true if Burns Night marks the end of your dry or drier January (it's basically over, right?!).
-For many Burns Night revelers, the pièce de résistance will be the arrival of the haggis.
+For many Burns Night revellers, the pièce de résistance will be the arrival of the haggis.
 Haggis is gamey, rich and peppery.
-To match its punchy flavour you need a strong and maybe even sweet beer, much like the flavour profile you find in Dutch and Belgian Trappist brews.
+This is also true of vegetarian alternatives.
+To match its punchy flavour, you need a strong and maybe even sweet beer, much like the flavour profile you find in Dutch and Belgian Trappist brews.

-Chimay Blauw is a powerful, warming beer with strong aromas of caramel and dried fruit.
+Starting off with a strong one, available in the Abbey and Trappist Case and in SUB Keg.
+This tasty and rich Dutch beer is a powerful, warming beer with strong aromas of toffee, caramel and dried fruit.
 It's indulgent and spiced, a great match to spicy, fat-rich haggis.

 The Rochefort 8 starts off rather sweet with a few spicy notes and high carbonation.
 However, the dry finish balances this beautifully.
 With aromas of dried fruits, brown sugar and spice this will be a taste sensation when enjoyed with some equally as robust haggis.

-This Belgian Dubbel is full bodied and rich with a fruity, caramely aromas and unique herby accent of cinnamon and spices.
-The taste is of candied fruit and plums with malty sweetness.
+This Belgian Dubbel is full bodied and rich with a fruity, caramely aromas.
+It has a unique herby accent of cinnamon and spices from the medieval mix of spices called Gruut.
+The taste is of candied fruit and plums with malty sweetness and distinctive Gruut flavours.
+A perfect match with spicy haggis!

-We have a handy case prepacked with16 Trappist beers from Belgium, The Netherlands, Austria and Italy.
-These special and iconic beers are known worldwide for their unique taste of full and punchy flavours.
+We have a handy case prepacked with16 Trappist beers from Belgium and The Netherlands.
+These special and iconic beers are known worldwide for their unique taste of full and punchy, but well balanced flavours.

-Are you planning to throw a Burns Night celebration with lots of thirsty guests?
-Then maybe draughting beers straight from your home beer tap is better suited to your event.
-Our 2L kegs are great for hosting!
-We also know that Trappist beers can be strong and challenging, if you would prefer something more accessible than some lagers will do the trick!
-Like we said, Burns Night is all about having fun with good friends and food, it doesn't matter too much how you do that!
+If Abbey and Trappist beers aren't your thing, that's ok, you can still have a spectacular Burns Night celebration.
+Maybe draughting beers straight from your home beer tap is better suited to you.
+We also know that Trappist beers can be strong and challenging, especially for a Monday evening.
+If you would prefer something more accessible than some lagers will do the trick!
+Like we said, Burns Night is all about having fun with good company and food, it doesn't matter too much how you do it!

 Enjoy the festivities, but remember the beers recommended in this article are strong, more than 9% in some cases!!